aJanker/TypeChef-Sampling-OpenSSL/README.md

 Run the Evaluation
 -----------------

-If you want to start the OpenSSL evaluation of the refactoring engine [Morpheus](https://github.com/joliebig/Morpheus) run `prepare.sh` first to create the required .tunit, .interface and .pr files.
+If you want to start the OpenSSL evaluation of the refactoring engine [Morpheus](https://github.com/joliebig/Morpheus).
+First we need to generate the requiered .tunit files by manipulating the makefile:

+    cd openssl
+    ./config
+    sed -i.bak s+CC=.*+"CC= $(pwd)/mygcc"+g Makefile
+    make
+    cd ..

+Afterwards run `prepare.sh` to create the required .interface and .pr files.
 Now you can edit `eval.sh` to choose your desired refactoring method: rename, extract- or inline function and subsequently run `./eval.sh` to execute the evalution.

 Run the experimental GUI
 -----------------

-In order to show a GUI and refactor a single file of this case study "ide-like" just execute `./run.sh <file/to/refactor>`.
+In order to show a GUI and refactor a single file of this case study "ide-like" generate the requiered .tunit files explained before and execute `./run.sh <file/to/refactor>`.

 Good luck.
 In case of problems contact [me](mailto:janker@fim.uni-passau.de).